 Common Mistakes & Best Practices

-- Focusing only on profit without considering cash flow
+- Focusing only on profit without considering cash flow timing

-- Not maintaining adequate cash reserves
+- Failing to maintain adequate cash reserves

-- Maintain 3-6 months of operating expenses in cash
+- Maintain 3-6 months of operating expenses in cash reserves

-- Create contingency plans for cash flow disruptions
+- Create contingency plans for various scenarios

 Proactive Cash Flow Management